 In the genus lime (Tilia) there are about 50 species, but native for Latvia is only one species – small-leaved lime (Tilia cordata).

 There are about 500 species of barberries (Berberis) in the world.
-They grow in both moderate and subtropic climate zones, excerpt Australia.
+They grow in both moderate and subtropic climate zones, except Australia.
 The richest species diversity is in South America, Africa and Asia.
-In the collection of NBG there are 53 species and 27 cultivars of barberries.
+In the collection of NBG there are 50 species and 30 cultivars of barberries.

 Ashes (Fraxinus) belong to the family Oleaceae, together with the olives and lilacs.
 There are about 65 species of ash trees in the world.

 Willows (Salix) belong to their own family Salicaceae.
-There are known about 300 species of willows in the world, 17 of them are native in Latvia.
-The use of willows and osiers is quite broad: in ornamental plantings, for ground stabilization, some species are good melliferous plants, some are used for plaiting, and have important medicinal use: let’s remember that our good known aspirin was extracted from the willow’s bark!
+There are about 300 species of willows in the world known, 17 of them are native in Latvia.
+The use of willows and osiers is quite broad: in ornamental plantings, for ground stabilization, some species are good melliferous plants, some are used for plaiting, and have important medicinal use: let’s remember that our well known aspirin was extracted from the willow’s bark!

-In the NBG arboretum there are planted about 100 species and 80 cultivars of willows.
+In the NBG arboretum there are about 100 species and 80 cultivars of willows planted.

-There are 230 taxa (species, subspecies, varieties and forms) and several thousands cultivars of maples (Acer) in the world.
+There are 230 taxa (species, subspecies, varieties and forms) and several thousand cultivars of maples (Acer) in the world.
 Native in Latvia is only one species – Norway maple (Acer platanoides).

-In the collection of National Botanic Garden you can see 73 taxa and 32 cultivars of maples from Europe, Asia, China, japan and North America.
+In the collection of National Botanic Garden you can see 73 species and 32 cultivars of maples from Europe, Asia, China, Japan and North America.

 Euonymus (spindle trees)

 Euonymus belong to the staff vine family (Celastraceae).
 There are about 200 species of euonymus in the world, most of them are tropic or subtropic plants, deciduous or evergreen shrubs or small trees.
 There are 50 species endemic for China.
-In Latvia native are 2 species: European spindle (Euonymus europaeus) grows mostly in the western part and warted spindle (Euonymus verrucosus) – in Eastern part of Latvia.
+There are two species native to Latvia: European spindle (Euonymus europaeus) grows mostly in the western part and warted spindle (Euonymus verrucosus) – in Eastern part of Latvia.

-In the NBG collection there are 25 species, subspecies, and varieties and 100 cultivars of Euonymus.
+In the NBG collection there are 14 species and 10 cultivars of Euonymus.

 Cherries (Prunus, syn.
 Cerasus) are native in Europe and Southwest Asia.

-In the NBG collection there are 20 speries and 5 cultivars of cherries.
+In the NBG collection there are 20 species and 5 decorative cultivars of cherries.

-In the rowan species collection (which is collection of Latvian importance) there are about 70 species of rowans (Sorbus) from about 80 species growing in Northern hemisphere.
+In the rowan species collection there are about 109 species, 7 hybrids, 9 cultivars.
 Many plants are grown from seeds collected in the wild.
-Some of specimens belong to the world’s endangered species, for example Sorbus arranensis, S. bristoliensis, S. devoniensis.
-In the collection also Swedish whitebeam (Sorbus x intermedia) is presented, which rarely occurs in the Western seashore of Latvia.
+Some of the specimens belong to the world’s endangered species, for example Sorbus arranensis, S. bristoliensis, S. devoniensis.
+In the collection, the Swedish whitebeam (Sorbus x intermedia) is also presented, which rarely occurs in the Western seashore of Latvia.